SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 *how* is the compiler accessing the value, and
 *how long* the compiler needs access to that value.

-*What value* the compiler is accessing is the address in memory the compiler is reading from.
+*What value* the compiler is accessing is the address in memory the compiler is concerned with.

 The *how* of a memory access refers to whether the compiler is reading from or writing to that location in memory.